Whats-God-Teaching-You/SL-TWS-XX-HowToBeHappy/README.md

   church & essentially prays to himself, thanking the Lord for his blessings.
 - the other is a tax collector, overwhelmed with his guilt.
 He lays face down at the back of the room and begs for forgiveness.

-- Jesus says the second man left the temple "right with God".
+Jesus says the second man left the temple "right with God".
 Converserly, since the first man's posture embodied a certain richness about his own righteousness, that's what he left the temple with... no righteousness was added.

-- Quote: God only fills empty hands.
-What keeps you from being right with God is your perceived moral ability.
+#### God only fills empty hands

+What keeps you from being right with God is your perceived moral **ability**.
 You are blinded to your need for grace.
-You need to know & acknowledge this fact: "I can't be good enough to earn your favor".
+You need to know & acknowledge this fact:
+"I can't be good enough to earn your favor".

-- Understanding this truth helps us apply the principle across the broad spectrum of the christian life:
+Understanding this truth helps us apply the principle across the broad spectrum of the christian life:
 - Those who feel capable as parents, will not experience the power of God in their parenting.
 Your kid isn't going to get screwed up by your poor parenting but rather, your kid will get screwed up by your confidence in your "good parenting".
 - The same is true for...
     - Our relationships
     - Our careers

+#### Rich In Spirit = corrupt spirit

-- Not only does being rich in spirit keep us cut off from God's help, but it also corrupts our spirits.
+Not only does being rich in spirit keep us cut off from God's help, but it also corrupts our spirits.
 And this is what keeps us from being happy.
 How?
 - Being rich, makes us proud and pride gives makes us distainful of others.
 - Basically, [ride makes your life an endless cycle of comparison & competition
 - For example, "it doesn't matter if I'm not X, as long as I'm more X than you."
     - smarter, prettier, more wealthy, etc
 - People who are prideful can't get along with each other - their pride is always conflicted with others who are prideful.
 So a good measure of whether or not you are prideful is if someone else's pride ticks you off.
 If someone else thinks their something, they they think they are better than you, and that grinds my gears.
 - Competition (pride) makes us incredibly "me focused".
   - That's why we don't post about our desperation, but our surplus

 ### Those who mourn